H-ISAC Frequently Asked Questions

 What is TLP (Traffic Light Protocol)?

 TLP is a set of designations used to ensure that sensitive information is shared with the appropriate audience.
-H-ISAC defines its TLP Levels here – https://h-isac.org/h-isac-tlp-definition/
+Health-ISAC defines its TLP Levels here – https://h-isac.org/h-isac-tlp-definition/